neaguandrei/spring-meetup-app/README.md

 # JHipster generated MeetUp App built while participating to Cegeka's Java Academy in 2019

+The project was created by the whole academy participants, a number of 15 trainees, my involvement was only on a few modules from the back end.
+The front end was created by one of the trainers.

+## Development

 This application was generated using JHipster 6.1.2, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.1.2](https://www.jhipster.tech/documentation-archive/v6.1.2).

-## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: